 Your average transfer may take about the same time with both services.

-Who offers more options?
+Which offers more options?

 |Payment Methods||Minimum and maximum transfers||Delivery methods||Transfer speeds||Countries and currencies|

-|MoneyGram||Bank account, credit or debit card, in person||Minimum and maximum varies by country||Bank account, cash pickup, other options by location||2-4 business days||190+ countries and 45+ currencies|
+|MoneyGram||Bank account, credit or debit card, cash||Varies by country||Bank transfer, cash pickup, other options by location||2-4 business days||190+ countries and 45+ currencies|

 |TransferWise||Bank account||$1 minimum; $36,000 maximum||Bank account||1-4 days||Nearly 40 currencies|